 Essentially, you should be seeing it as a case of you working for the candidate, meaning it’s never in your interest to dress up an opportunity to make it seem better suited to them than it actually is just to get them through the door.
 You’re on their side and want them to find an opportunity that will make them happy – make this clear and this will earn their respect.

 Gaining respect within your candidate network is about knowing your niche so well that you can guide candidates towards a perfect opportunity - even if it’s not exactly what they’d originally pictured.
-But at the same time, it’s about listening to what the candidate wants rather than focussing on the boxes you think they tick and using your recruitment software to find companies and roles that are actually reflective of what they’re looking for.
+But at the same time, it’s about listening to what the candidate wants rather than focusing on the boxes you think they tick and using your recruitment software to find companies and roles that are actually reflective of what they’re looking for.

 You depend on your excellent candidate management strategy to ensure top talent comes back to you time and time again, and the only way this will happen is if you ditch the quick wins and focus on the long-term.